jakedaly97/DataAnalyticsProject/README.md

 15. RPubs - Penguins Dataset Scatter Plot
 Link: https://rpubs.com/shahworld/scatter
 Description: RPubs is a platform for publishing R Markdown documents.
 Article contains an analysis of the palmer penguin dataset using scatterplots.

-## Use of This Project

-This project serves as a practical learning experience, especially for students aiming to grasp the fundamentals of data analytics.
-It guides learners through:

-* Exploratory data analysis to understand dataset variables and plan investigative approaches.
-* Utilization of data visualization tools to construct insightful bar charts, histograms, and scatter plots.
-* Statistical analyses to identify correlations between variables and explore factors influencing penguin characteristics, such as sex and island habitat.

-By engaging in the analytics presented within this project, valuable insights can be gained to better our understanding of penguin biology.

 ## Get Started